By Robyn Robles

 “My mum was so worried though,” Olivia tells me, “She took me to the doctor.
 But he just said to come back if I lost weight […] and that throwing up was normal teenage behaviour.”

-When I asked about the causes of anxiety in her life, Olivia also cited university as a key factor.
+When I asked about the causes of anxiety in her life, Olivia also cited the university as a key factor.
 “I’m an international student and we don’t get loans.
 It’s so hard to juggle uni work and the job I need to have to help pay my tuition fees.”

 Being away from loved ones has also taken away an avenue of support for Olivia.
 “My boyfriend has always helped a lot but I never see him because he’s back home.
 It makes it so much harder that I have to go through it all alone now,” she says.

 This absence of support is a worry for prospective university students as well.
 Amy, 18, is from Gibraltar and has accepted a place to study philosophy at Durham University in September.
-“I’m supposed to be ‘recovered’,” Amy uses exaggerated air quotes, “But I’m scared to be honest.
+“I’m supposed to be ‘recovered’,” Amy uses exaggerated air quotes, “But I’m scared, to be honest.
 I won’t have my psychologist, or my friends, or my mum.
-The bad parts of brain are excited.
+The bad parts of the brain are excited.
 No one’s going to be watching what I’m eating.
 I’m going to lose so much weight.”

 One avenue of support that is often available for university students is in-house counselling facilities.
 Both Anna and Olivia have used the Anglia Ruskin Health and Wellbeing services.
 This service offers drop-in sessions for emergencies and six-week courses with a counsellor for those with situational difficulties that they wish to work through.
 Those with long-term mental health conditions, however, are often given a mental health advisor to see more regularly.